Neethu9074/carbon/README.md

 #### VS Code

-- Install the "Prettier - Code formatter" code extension.
+Install the "Prettier - Code formatter" code extension and the `sort-imports` extension.
+Both of these are in our suggested extensions, i.e. VS Code should prompt you to install these once you open up the ui-client repo in VS Code.

 #### IntelliJ & Co